htphan16/Bioinformatics-Spring-2019/README.md

 - explore mtDNA
 - BLAST
 - Shell scripting
-- Understand genomic data computationally
+- Understand genomic data in terms of assembly and annotated genome files

 Module 2:
 - Intro to metagenomics